metalcarratt/ministry/ls/Exodus/msg32.md

 the food supply (the manna).

 > although the flesh may be dealt with repeatedly, even hundreds of times, it is still with us. however, whenever we are satisfied with christ as the heavenly life supply, the flesh with its lust is conquered. but whenever we are short of christ as our nourishment, the flesh will be exposed once again.

+manna only comes when we recognise our need for something more than the twelve springs at elim.